Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI

+For this experiment, a grid search for the regularization parameters is performed for each patient, resulting in $\lambda_{\text{LLR}}=10^{-2}$ and $\lambda_{\text{Hyb}}=10^{-2}$ for P001; $\lambda_{\text{LLR}}=5\x 10^{-3}$ and $\lambda_{\text{Hyb}}=10^{-1}$ for P002; $\lambda_{\text{LLR}}=10^{-3}$ and $\lambda_{\text{Hyb}}=5\times10^{-1}$ for P003; $\lambda_{\text{LLR}}=10^{-3}$ and $\lambda_{\text{Hyb}}=5\x10^{-2}$ for P004; and $\lambda_{\text{LLR}}=5\times 10^{-3}$ and $\lambda_{\text{Hyb}}=10^{-1}$ for P005.
 Figure \ref{fig:low res P001} shows the reconstruction using the four methods for patient P001, at an acceleration factor of 16$\x$.
 Similar to Experiment 1, the neural field outperforms the voxel-based baseline methods, with the hybrid postprocessing improving both the 2-norm relative error in the flow and the PSNR in the magnitude.
 We also observe that the low temporal resolution of this data negatively affects the neural field's performance: the relative error in Experiment 1 for factor 32$\x$ remains below 6\% (see Figure \ref{fig:high res 32 cart}), while the relative errors for neural field and hybrid methods are above 11\% for a factor of 16$\x$.
 The 2-norm relative errors for the five patients and neural field, hybrid, and LLR methods are displayed in Figure \ref{fig:experiment 2 2 norm}.
 Overall, at factors $2\x$ and $4\x$, both hybrid and LLR reconstructions present similar errors, most of them below 5\%.
 At factor $8\x$ the hybrid model outperforms the LLR solution for patients P001, P002, and P003.
 We observe that at a factor of $16\x$, the neural field and hybrid models outperform the LLR reconstruction for all patients but P005, for which large errors are observed.
 For the highest acceleration factor, 32$\x$, the proposed methods still perform better than the LLR solution, however, the errors in this case are too large, indicating non-realistic velocities.
 Finally, we mention that the hybrid model barely improves the neural field solution, meaning that the neural field can represent the reference image with high fidelity (as opposed to the situation in Experiment 1).